 Andrew Chesebro joined Harvard's Office of Athletic Communications in September 2011 and was promoted to associate director in April of 2014.
-He serves as the primary contact for Harvard's nationally prominent men's basketball team, men’s lacrosse, wrestling, women’s volleyball, men’s volleyball and sailing, and also assists with football.
+He serves as the primary contact for Harvard's nationally prominent men's basketball team, men’s lacrosse, wrestling, men's volleyball, women’s volleyball, men's golf, women's golf and sailing, and also assists with football.
 He formerly served as the primary contact for women's basketball, men's swimming and diving, women's swimming and diving, women's lacrosse, men's water polo and women's water polo.

 In his role, Chesebro is responsible for coordinating all media relations, communications and multimedia efforts for his assigned sports including press conferences and media availabilities, press releases, in-game statistics, live video streaming, video highlights and social media.
 Chesebro also handles all media requests for his coaching staffs and student-athletes, including men's basketball head coach Tommy Amaker and 2012 Olympians Temi Fagbenle (women’s basketball), Alex Meyer (men’s open water swimming) and Tim Murphy (head coach of Team USA open water swimming).
 In May 2012, Chesebro served as the press box coordinator for the NCAA Men’s Lacrosse Championships held at Gillette Stadium.

 Among his other duties, Chesebro sits on the Ivy League Digital Strategy Committee which was charged with launching a conference-wide video streaming platform for the fall of 2013.
 Chesebro also helped to build Harvard's video content on GoCrimson.com and YouTube, creating the video series “Seeing Crimson” for the 2011-12 academic year and introducing “Sights and Sounds” and “Top Plays” to the Harvard lineup in 2012-13.